 “You don’t want to drive your new car too much because you are afraid that your tyres will run out faster?
 Then WHY do you want to buy a car in the first place?"

-So if you've got yourself a new ride (or new knee replacement), just GO and engage in activities you enjoy.
-Let the mechanics (or your orthopaedic surgeons) do the rest.
+So if you've got yourself a new ride (or new knee replacement), just go and engage in activities you enjoy.
+Let the mechanics (or your orthopaedic surgeon) do the rest.

-How to choose the best knee replacement surgeon and clinic in Singapore?
+How do you choose a knee replacement surgeon and clinic in Singapore?

 Surgery is just like eveything else - perfection comes with practice; a HIGH volume joint replacement surgeon will usually do a better job.
 A reputable joint replacement surgeon in Singapore should have done at least 300 joints, and perform a minimum of about 100 - 200 knee replacements per year.

-In fact, it's commonplace in other countries for surgeons to publish key data online about their surgery outcomes.
+In fact, it is commonplace in other countries for surgeons to publish key data online about their surgery outcomes.
 This info includes the number of cases they've performed, and their complication rates.

-Unfortunately, this openess with sharing data doesn't yet exist in Singapore.
-However, I still think that it's every patients’ right to know this information.
+Unfortunately, this openness with sharing data doesn't yet exist in Singapore.
+However, I still think that it's every patient’s right to know this information.

 Dr Henry Chan is an orthopaedic surgeon practising at Mount Elizabeth Hospital.
 Dr Chan specialises in the management of adult and child fractures and trauma, general orthopaedic injuries, sports injuries of the ligament and meniscus, and degenerative spine conditions including prolapsed intervertebral discs (slipped discs).
 In his free time, he enjoys singing Karaoke.